Traditional Infrastructure vs. Cloud Services

 Flexible Working Solutions

-Cloud computing offers the most flexible of work solutions, enabling employees to work anywhere at any time as long as there is an internet connection.
+Cloud offers the most flexible of work solutions, enabling employees to work anywhere at any time as long as there is an internet connection.

 Easy Software Implementation

 Another perk of the cloud is that software is offered on-demand as a subscription service.
 This is also a major time-saver because businesses don't have to worry about uploading the software to each computer utilizing it.